 Prompts take some work and a lot of ideas ahead of time, so it’s important to know what you’ll try BEFORE you start taking photos.

 Not sure what prompts are or how to use them?
-Check out our family & children prompts to download and take with you to your next family photo outing.
+Grab our children prompts to download and take with you to your next family photo outing.

 Know when to wrap up your DIY family photos

 Planning your own DIY family photos is not a small task (especially if you do a lot of planning), so you want to give it your all to get the best photos.

 But at the end of the day, there will only be so much gas in your tank and in your loved ones too.

 Be mindful of how much effort you have poured into it and assess moods throughout the duration.
 You won’t be getting any noteworthy photos of your family if everyone is done and grumpy.
 And trying to force them to press on will only sour the mood even more.

 For me, I want this to be a quick, painless, and pleasant experience.
 I don’t want my kids looking back to these family photo sessions with anger or remorse.
 I want them to have a positive experience branded in their mind instead.

 And if things just don’t go your way, then look at it as opportunity to think of different ways to make it work next time.
 There are always lessons to be learned!